How to Fight Parkinson's Disease-Related Fatigue

 Figuring Out Causes of Fatigue

-The first step in easing the fatigue associated with Parkinson’s disease is to rule out other causes of tiredness, says Liana Rosenthal, M.D., assistant professor of neurology at the Johns Hopkins University School of Medicine and director of clinical core at the Morris K. Udall Center Parkinson’s Disease Research Center of Excellence.
+The first step in easing the fatigue associated with Parkinson’s disease is to rule out other causes of tiredness, says Liana Rosenthal, M.D., assistant professor of neurology at the Johns Hopkins University School of Medicine.
 “We evaluate patients to see if there are other things contributing to the fatigue besides their disease,” she says.

 Sometimes patients may be referred to a sleep specialist for an evaluation.
 That can help identify causes of tiredness, like sleep apnea.
 Rosenthal says: “Our aim is to first treat any sleep issues, like insomnia, sleep apnea or other causes of poor sleep.
 Once we treat and address those issues, we can see if fatigue still persists.”